moosefs/moosefs/README.md

 rm metadata.mfs.empty
 ```
 4. Run Master Server (as `root`): `mfsmaster start`
-5. Make this machine visible under `mfsmaster` name, e.g. by adding a DNS entry (recommended) or adding it in `/etc/hosts` on **all** servers that run any of MooseFS components
+5. Make this machine visible under `mfsmaster` name, e.g. by adding a DNS entry (recommended) or by adding it in `/etc/hosts` on **all** servers that run any of MooseFS components.

 #### 2. Install at least two Chunkservers
 1. Install `moosefs-chunkserver` package